Back

 I think this cocktail of toxic masculinity, patriarchy and gender binary is at the very core of why our systems work in the way they do, and thus also at the core of so many of the social and environmental problems we have in our world today.
 Whether it is climate change, poverty, inequality or fascism.
 I have a feeling that it can in so many cases be traced down to people in power clearly not having a healthy relationship to themselves, and most of those people being men.

-As a man myself, I think the key lies around forgiving.
+As a person who identifies as a man myself, I think the key lies around forgiving.
 Forgiving myself and all the people around that I feel betrayed by and to foster the younger version of myself with a lot of compassion and love.
 To let him be vulnerable and in tune with all the emotions.
 To be my own mother and father.
 To feel.

 Leave a comment